ningdata19/ncarchedi.github.io/index.md

 As a graduate student at Johns Hopkins, my primary focus (and the subject of my thesis) was the development of [swirl](http://swirlstats.com).

 swirl is a fun and unique software package that teaches data science and R programming.
 Students receive immediate feedback as they are guided through self-paced and interactive lessons, allowing them to quickly master new skills in an authentic programming environment.
-Since its inception in 2013, **over 500,000 students** worldwide have used swirl to teach themselves R and data science.
+Since its inception in 2013, **over 1,000,000 students** worldwide have used swirl to teach themselves R and data science.

 Check us out at [swirlstats.com](http://swirlstats.com) and [follow us](https://twitter.com/swirlstats) on Twitter for more information.

 #### Data Science Specialization

 The [Data Science Specialization](https://www.coursera.org/specialization/jhudatascience/1) is a groundbreaking sequence of nine MOOCs (Massive Open Online Courses) we developed at [Johns Hopkins Biostatistics](http://www.jhsph.edu/departments/biostatistics/), all hosted on the Coursera platform.
-The courses, which are led by my faculty advisers (Brian, Jeff, and Roger), cover all aspects of the data science process and have attracted **over 1,000,000 enrollees** from around the world since 2013.
+The courses, which are led by my faculty advisers (Brian, Jeff, and Roger), cover all aspects of the data science process and have attracted **over 1,500,000 enrollees** from around the world since 2013.

-## On paper

-Click [here](20151019 Carchedi Resume.pdf) to view a PDF version of my resume.
-Send me an email if you have any questions.

 ## Say hello